1994 Andalusian regional election

-A regional election was held in Andalusia on Sunday, 12 June 1994, to elect the 4th Parliament of the autonomous community.
+A regional election was held in Andalusia on 12 June 1994 to elect the 4th Parliament of the autonomous community.
 All 109 seats in the Parliament were up for election.
 It was held concurrently with the 1994 European Parliament election.

 The candidate for the PSOE, Manuel Chaves, was invested as President of the Regional Government of Andalusia after winning the election.
 However, the poor results obtained by his party forced him to form a minority government 10 seats short of a majority.
 Eventually, a snap election had to be called in 1996 due to the impracticality of government resulting from the union, at times, of the two main opposition parties (People's Party and United Left).